Jump to topic

 A tooth abscess forms due to a bacterial infection from the long-term buildup of pus inside the gums and teeth.
 Throbbing and pain near the affected tooth often accompany an abscess.

 Gingivitis is a mild form of gum disease that causes inflammation in the gingival tissues without bone loss.
 This form of gum disease is reversible and treated during professional teeth cleanings.
 If it is left untreated, periodontal disease can form, which is a nonreversible gum disease that causes permanent bone loss.

-During this procedure, a dentist or oral surgeon surgically uncovers the crown of the impacted tooth under the gums.
+During an open eruption procedure, your dentist or oral surgeon will surgically uncover the crown of the impacted tooth under the gums.
 The tooth is left exposed to the oral cavity and is surrounded by the soft tissue of the palate or labial mucosa (inside lining of the lips).
-The orthodontist can also directly visualize the tooth following exposure, which allows for the proper eruption of the tooth.
+From here, the dentist can directly visualize the tooth following exposure, allowing for proper eruption.

 Cobourne, Martyn T., and Andrew T. DiBiase.
 Handbook of Orthodontics.
 Elsevier, 2016.

 Gupta, Seema, and Nikhil Marwah.
 “Impacted Supernumerary Teeth-Early or Delayed Intervention: Decision Making Dilemma?”
 International Journal of Clinical Pediatric Dentistry, Jaypee Brothers Medical Publishers, Sept.
 2012, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4155876/.

 “Impacted Tooth: MedlinePlus Medical Encyclopedia.”
 MedlinePlus, U.S. National Library of Medicine, https://medlineplus.gov/ency/article/001057.htm.

 Straighten your teeth quickly and safely for up to 60% less than braces.